Patients’ rights: what you are entitled to

 - to services such as medical care, rehabilitation, sickness benefits and nursing allowances.

-What rights are there to information and explanations?
+What rights do patients have with regard to information and explanations?

-What rights are there in terms of optional medical services (IGeL)?
+What rights are there in terms of individual health services (IGeL)?

-Optional medical services, or IGeL for short, are services that are not included in the statutory health insurance providers’ catalog of services and usually need to be paid for privately.
-They are services, for example, for which there is insufficient proof of their benefits, or which have not yet been subjected to a benefits analysis by the Joint Federal Committee (G-BA).
-When visiting their doctor, patients have to be informed that they will need to pay for the treatment before receiving it.
+The costs must be borne privately as there is insufficient evidence as to the benefit of such services – and in some cases the benefit is even disputed.
+When visiting their doctor, patients have to be informed that they will need to pay for the treatment before receiving it and how much this will be.
 Mentioning the risk of costs in general terms is not adequate.
-So you are entitled to see the probable costs in real numbers.
+You are therefore entitled to see the costs in real numbers.

 What is the right to view the patient record?

-The documentation is not only important for transparency in the doctor-patient relationship but also, for example, if another doctor provides further treatment.
-But the documentation also plays a key role in cases of liability, for example if you, as the patient, want to take legal action due to a treatment error.
+- in cases of liability, for example if you, as the patient, want to take legal action due to medical malpractice.

 How can one find out about patients’ rights in hospital?

-Since 2013 hospitals have also had to ensure they have a patient-oriented complaint management system.
-This includes hospitals putting complaint options in place and informing patients about these options on the premises.
+Hospitals must also ensure they have a complaint management system that patients can use easily.
+This includes hospitals offering complaint procedures and informing patients about these procedures on the premises.
 Complaints must also be processed speedily and transparently.

 Where can I find more information about patients’ rights?

-There are many laws relating to patient rights.
-The “Ratgeber für Patientenrechte” (Guide to Patient Rights), for example, offers more information on this subject (in German).
+The “Ratgeber für Patientenrechte” (Guide to Patient Rights) from the Federal Ministry of Health (Bundesministerium für Gesundheit), for example, offers extensive information on this subject (in German).